AY2425S2-CS2103-F15-3/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `RecruitTrackPro` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: List Candidate**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+1. User decides to list all candidates in the system by entering the command “list”, allowing user to view their name , phone number, email, and address
+2. RecruitTrackPro lists every candidate in the system with their fields visible

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+User did not enter the “list” command.
+    * 1a1.
+RecruitTrackPro shows an error message.

       Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.

-      Use case resumes at step 2.

 *{More to be added}*